MjunMJ/python_playground/README.md

 # python_playground

-For MJ to upload codes to encourage herself in her coding pursuits :)
+For MJ to keep notes of her coding pursuits :)